 Digital communication systems require received signals to be filtered and amplified before they can be demodulated and passed to the analog to digital converter.
 Similarly, transmitted signals must also be passed to an analog amplifier and filter before being transmitted.
-These components insert additional noise into the transmitted/received signals and can have a negative impact on the performance/reliability of a communications system.
+These components insert additional noise into the transmitted/received signals, negatively affecting the performance/reliability of a communications system.

 This is equivalent to looking at the ratio of the SNR of the signal entering a component/system and the SNR of the signal output:

 If we assume that the input noise Pni is purely due to thermal noise (the minimum possible noise level), then we define Pni to be:

 where To is the standard operating temperature, 290° Kelvin.
-It is important to note, when calculating Noise Factor, we always use To = 290° K for Pni.
+It is important to note, when calculating Noise Factor of a component, we always use To = 290° K for Pni.
 Similarly, when testing the Noise Performance of a component, the test is always conducted at this temperature.